 Market surveillance authorities in Germany, France, the Netherlands and the Nordics already test food-contact packaging for PFAS under existing national rules (notably Denmark's 2020 ban).
 PPWR harmonises the threshold across the 27 Member States, which means a CoA accepted in Berlin is accepted in Lisbon.
 National enforcement priorities will likely target high-volume QSR formats, fibre tableware imported from outside the EU, and recycled-fibre food packaging where contamination risk is highest.
 Penalties follow the Member State implementation pattern: administrative fines, mandatory recall, and in repeat cases, marketing bans for the operator.

 Supply chain pressure is already visible.
 Quick-service restaurant chains and major retailers have been issuing PPWR supplier requirements since mid-2025, pulling forward the effective deadline for their converters by six to twelve months.
-Private-label brands working with multiple converters report that those who cannot deliver a clean PFAS test report by Q1 2026 risk losing volume to compliant competitors, regardless of the August 2026 official date.
+Converters that cannot produce a clean PFAS test report put their customers in a difficult position well before the 12 August 2026 date, since the brand owner needs the evidence in its own Annex VII file.

 Working with the Supply Chain